PetroIvaniuk/llms-tools/README.md

 - [ExactlyAI](https://exactly.ai) - create images in seconds with an AI that understands your style
 - [ConceptLab](https://kfirgoldberg.github.io/ConceptLab/) - generative models have enabled us to transform our words into vibrant, captivating imagery
 - [IP-Adapter](https://ip-adapter.github.io/) - Text Compatible Image Prompt Adapter for Text-to-Image Diffusion Models
-- [MATCHAI](https://www.color.io/) - a powerful web app that can copy the color grading from images so you can apply it to your own
+- [MatchAI](https://match.color.io/) - a powerful web app that can copy the color grading from images so you can apply it to your own, by [color.io](https://www.color.io/)
-- [Ideogram](https://ideogram.ai/launch) - AI tools that will make creative expression more accessible, fun, and efficient
 - [Picogen](https://picogen.io/) - nonofficial API to Midjourney AI, Stability AI and DALLE-2 AI
 - [FABRIC - Feedback via Attention-Based Reference Image Conditioning](https://sd-fabric.github.io/) - a technique to incorporate iterative feedback into the generative process of diffusion models based on StableDiffusion
 - [Controlling Text-to-Image Diffusion by Orthogonal Finetuning (OFT)](https://oft.wyliu.com/) - for adapting text-to-image diffusion models to downstream tasks